Nielsbishere/core/README.md

 # How to use ocore in a project

-If you want to use Osomi core for your project, you can go to your repo root directory.
+If you want to use Oxsomi core for your project, you can go to your repo root directory.
 From there, you can add this repo as a dependency:
 ```bat
 git submodule add https://github.com/osomilunar/ocore ocore
 git submodule update --init --recursive